tian-yu-zhan/DNN_Book/README.md

 # DNN_Book
-The R code to replicate results in the textbook Deep-Learning-Assisted Statistical Methods with Examples in R
+The R code to replicate results in the textbook Deep-Learning-Assisted Statistical Methods with Examples in R.